Horvath's rock lizard

 Horvath's rock lizard (Iberolacerta horvathi) is a species of lizard in the family Lacertidae.
 The species is endemic to Europe.
-Until recently, this species was assigned to the same genus as the morphologically similar sand lizard (Lacerta agilis).
+Until 1997, this species had been assigned to the genus Lacerta, the same genus as the morphologically similar sand lizard (Lacerta agilis).
 The natural habitats of I. horvathi are temperate forests and shrublands, and rocky areas.

 Etymology

 The specific name, horvathi is in honor of Hungarian entomologist Géza Horváth.

 Conservation status

 The geographic range of I. horvathi in central and southern Europe, in mountainous areas of southern Austria, northeastern Italy, western Slovenia, and western Croatia, is fragmented, and believed to be a relict of a much larger range during the last ice age.
 The small, fragmented range of this species is the main cause of concern for the survival of this species, which is why it is given Near threatened status in the IUCN Red List and is also legally protected in the countries in which it lives.